Interested in learning about nearby areas? Read our guide to Suffolk villages and towns.

 Did you know that Suffolk women played a leading role in the Suffragette movement?
 Margaret Thompson, a militant suffragette who campaigned with Emily Pankhurst before WW1, lived in Eye at Linden House, an impressive 17C brick house in Lambseth Street.
 See Suffolk and the Suffragettes for more information on this subject.

 Aside from these architectural delights, Eye has an interesting range of independent shops, including several antique and interiors shops, a gift/card shop, and a deli, alongside two butchers, two Co-ops and other convenience stores.
 There’s not much you can’t find in this little town!

-Given its proximity to the coast (40min drive), to Norfolk, Bury St Edmunds and Ipswich, Eye is a great base for exploring Suffolk.
+Given its proximity to the coast (40min drive), to Norfolk, Bury St Edmunds and Ipswich, as well as being just a 15 minute drive from Debenham, Eye is a great base for exploring Suffolk.

 While you’re in the area why not explore…